English Courses @ X

 ENGL 233 Children's Literature: 1865 to the Present

 Using the landmark publication of Lewis Carroll's Alice's Adventures in Wonderland as a starting point, this course provides a critical survey of children's literature in Britain, America, and Canada.
 Authors to be studied include Carroll, L.M.
 Montgomery, Maurice Sendak, Roald Dahl, R.L.
 Stevenson, E.B.
 White, and various picture books.
 Credit will be granted for only one of ENGL 233 or ENGL 234.
 Three credits.
+Not offered 2019-2020.

 ENGL 238 Shakespeare's Early Works

 An introduction to Shakespeare's early works, covering his writing from 1585 to 1600.
 Works may include histories, tragedies, comedies, and poetry.
-Credit will only be granted for one of ENGL 238 and ENGL 237.
+Credit will be granted for only one of ENGL 238 and ENGL 237.
 Three credits.

 ENGL 239 Shakespeare's Later Works